AdrianoSiqueira/HashChecker/README.md

 <h1>Hash Checker</h1>

 <h5>About</h5>
-<p>This program calculates the hash encryption of a file and verifies the integrity compared to the official hash contained in another file.</p>
+<p>This program calculates the hash encryption of a file and verifies it's integrity comparing with the official hash contained in another file.</p>
-<p>Inside the <b>build</b> folder is the executable (HashChecker.jar), with which you can execute the program without the need to compile the source code.</p>
+<p>Inside the <b>build</b> folder is the executable "HashChecker.jar", with which you can execute the program without the need to compile the source code.</p>

 <p>To run, open a terminal and type:<p>
 <pre>$ java -jar HashChecker.jar</pre>